Online Decision Making for Trading Wind Energy

-Inspired by new advances in decision making under uncertainty in data-rich environments, this problem regained interest in recent years. \cite{stratigakos2021prescriptive} used an ensemble of decision trees that considers the objective function to estimate the energy production.
-From the modeling perspective, the work of \cite{munoz2020feature} is one of the closest to ours, also aligned with the new stream of research that utilizes features to produce problem-specific decisions directly.
-In a similar problem, they leveraged recent advances in the newsvendor model, recently proposed by \cite{ban2019big}, and proposed an approach that iteratively solves a linear optimization problem to update the model that produces the decision.
-Although relatively inexpensive, the time involved in its resolution may pose an issue in markets like the Australian NEM\footnote{Australian National Electricity Market (NEM).
-See \url{https://aemo.com.au/}}, where 5-minute energy dispatches are carried out.
-Moreover, this approach seems redundant in the sense that the complete optimization problem is solved for each new step even though consecutive training sets may only differ by a few samples.
-These particular pitfalls pointed us to the thriving field of online learning in order to find suitable alternative approaches.
+Inspired by new advances in decision making under uncertainty in data-rich environments, this problem regained interest in recent years within a prescriptive analytics framework (hence, by integrating forecasting and optimization steps).
+As a representative example, \citet{stratigakos2021prescriptive} used an ensemble of decision trees that considers the objective function to estimate the energy production.
+From the modeling perspective, the work of \citet{munoz2020feature} is one of the closest to ours, also aligned with the new stream of research that utilizes features to produce context-specific decisions in a fully data-driven environment.
+They built upon recent advances with data-driven newsvendor problems \citep{ban2019big}, and proposed an approach that iteratively solves a linear optimization problem to update offering decisions.
+Although relatively inexpensive, the computation time involved may become an issue in electricity markets like the Australian NEM\footnote{Australian National Electricity Market (NEM).
+See \url{https://aemo.com.au/}}, where trading and dispatching is based on 5-minute time steps and updates.
+Moreover, this approach seems redundant in the sense that the complete optimization problem is solved at each and every trading session, even though consecutive training sets may only differ by one or a few samples.
+Such pitfalls motivates our proposal to explore alternative approaches to wind energy offering in electricity markets.